amir-frjn/duplicate-remover/README.md

 # duplicate-remover

-A full-featured Rust program that identifies and removes duplicate files and directories on your system.
+A full-featured Rust program that identifies and removes duplicate files on your system.

 At a glance:
 - Scans your system to discover files.